 In the highly competitive world of today, whether you are a startup founder, investor, top executive or just a member of your team, you need to make yourself mentally strong.

-You need to navigate through various ups and downs, failures and wins, remain aware of your strengths and weaknesses while constantly growing personally and professionally.
+You need to navigate through various ups and downs, failures and wins, and remain aware of your strengths and weaknesses while constantly growing personally and professionally.

 7. You don’t have to take the same road as everyone else